Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Results and discussion

 \subsection{EW$_{0}$\,(H$\alpha$) and redshift evolution}

-We estimate the rest-frame equivalent width of H$\alpha$ from the F560W and H$\alpha$ fluxes.
-First, we measure the rest-frame optical ($\sim$0.55\,$\mu$m) continuum by subtracting the contribution of [OIII]4960,5008$\AA$ emission lines to the F560W flux.
-We consider a [OIII]5008$\AA$/H$\alpha$ flux ratio equal to 2, in agreement with the observed [OIII]5008$\AA$/H$\beta$ flux ratios of high-z ($z$\,>\,5) galaxies with JWST \citep{Matthee+23,Cameron+23} and also similar to low metalicity ($\sim$0.2\,Z$_{\odot}$) and low redshift galaxies (\citealt{Alvarez-Marquez+19_mrs} and reference therein).
-A range in the [OIII]5008$\AA$/H$\alpha$ flux ratio between 1 to 3.5 is used to determine the uncertainties.
-The lowest value correspond to the typical value measured in low redshift metal poor galaxies ($\sim$0.04\,Z$_{\odot}$, \citealt{Alvarez-Marquez+19_mrs} and references therein), while the highest value correspond to the line ratio reported by \cite{Stiavelli+23} for clump S in MACS1149-JD1 considering no dust emission and Case B recombination.
-We use this high [OIII]5008$\AA$/H$\alpha$ flux ratio of 3.5 as an upper limit of our uncertainties, as the observed F560W and H$\alpha$ fluxes of clump N are not consistent with it.
-Second, we assume a flat optical continuum spectrum in $F_\mathrm{\nu}$ to extrapolate the derived optical ($\sim$0.55\,$\mu$m) continuum fluxes to the H$\alpha$ wavelength.
-Finally, the EW$_{0}$\,(H$\alpha$) is derived by the ratio between the H$\alpha$ flux and the continuum flux under the H$\alpha$.
+We estimated the rest-frame equivalent width of H$\alpha$ from the F560W and H$\alpha$ fluxes.
+First, we measured the rest-frame optical ($\sim$0.55\,$\mu$m) continuum by subtracting the contribution of [OIII]4960,5008$\AA$ emission lines from the F560W flux.
+We considered a [OIII]5008$\AA$/H$\alpha$ flux ratio equal to two, in agreement with the observed [OIII]5008$\AA$/H$\beta$ flux ratios of high-z ($z$\,>\,5) galaxies with JWST \citep{Matthee+23,Cameron+23} and also similar to low-metalicity ($\sim$0.2\,Z$_{\odot}$) and low-redshift galaxies (\citealt{Alvarez-Marquez+19_mrs} and reference therein).
+We used a range in the [OIII]5008$\AA$/H$\alpha$ flux ratio between 1 to 3.5 to determine the uncertainties.
+The lowest value corresponds to the typical value measured in low-redshift metal-poor galaxies ($\sim$0.04\,Z$_{\odot}$, \citealt{Alvarez-Marquez+19_mrs} and references therein), while the highest value corresponds to the line ratio reported by \cite{Stiavelli+23} for clump S in MACS1149-JD1 considering no dust emission and Case B recombination.
+We used the high [OIII]5008$\AA$/H$\alpha$ flux ratio of 3.5 as an upper limit for our uncertainties. {The [OIII]5008$\AA$/H$\alpha$ flux ratios gave an OIII]4960,5008$\AA$ flux contribution of 17 (16)\%, 38 (32)\%, and 67 (56)\% to the measured F560W flux for the total (clump S) apertures, respectively.} Second, we assumed a flat optical continuum spectrum in $F_\mathrm{\nu}$ in order to extrapolate the derived optical ($\sim$0.55\,$\mu$m) continuum fluxes to the H$\alpha$ wavelength.
+Finally, the EW$_{0}$\,(H$\alpha$) was derived by the ratio between the H$\alpha$ flux and the continuum flux under the H$\alpha$.
 Table~\ref{tab:PhotometryFluxes} shows the EW$_{0}$\,(H$\alpha$) for MACS1149-JD1 and its clumps.